donbright/earcutr/README.md

     let mut y: i32 = ( 32767.0 *   ((yf - miny) * invsize)) as i32;

 A 13x speedup was achieved for the 'water' benchmark.

+For smaller shapes, the reasons would need more investigation:

+- c++ earcut assumes 2 dimensions, which can save a few percent

+- c++ earcut uses 'real linked lists' instead of this code, which fakes a linked list using bounds-checked index into a vector of nodes. some of this can be replaced with get_unchecked but experiments only showed a tiny 500 ns speed boost, not worth an unsafe{} block.

+-this version of rust code uses an iterator to cycle through the nodes, which is slightly slower than a real linked list since the custom iterator is checking 4 conditions instead of 1 (is null)

+-for water3b in particular, the rust code is spending more time in earcut_linked than in is_ear, which is opposite from c++

+-there is a small possibility that c++ earcut appears to be optimizing the point_in_triangle math differently than Rust,

 ## In other languages